 He was rated at 7th-best in the spring of 2015, then moved up to #3 a year later in 2016, and he stayed at 3rd-best in the Reds' farm system in the spring of 2017.

-- April 2013: Reds pitching prospect Amir Garrett, who is also a college basketball player for St. John's University, revealed on Twitter he is leaving school.
+- April 2013: Reds pitching prospect Amir Garrett, who is also a college basketball player for St. John's University, revealed on Twitter he was leaving school.

 Garrett disclosed that, at least in the interim, he will focus on baseball.
 Amir was a 22nd-round pick of the Reds in 2011.